laravelio/paste.laravel.io/readme.md

 ## Maintainers

 The Laravel.io pastebin is currently maintained by [Dries Vints](https://github.com/driesvints).
-If you have any questions please don't hesitate to create an issue on this repo or ask us through the #laravelio channel on [Slack](https://larachat.slack.com).
+If you have any questions please don't hesitate to create an issue on this repo.

 ## Contributing